-People ask us often, to explain the difference between Tamarindo vs Playa Grande?
+People ask us often, to explain the difference between Tamarindo and Playa Grande?
 Everyone has a choice, so we should they choose one over the other?
-The final decision is ultimately yours, and is as individual as you are.
+The final decision is ultimately yours and as individual as you are.

 Here is a little summary of Tamarindo and Playa Grande:

-- Uncrowded is the keyword for Playa Grande.
-There are a couple commercial stores (our surf shop and another), a collection of small boutique hotels, and a lovely, uncrowded 4km stretch of beach.
+Uncrowded is the keyword for Playa Grande.
+There are a couple of commercial stores (our surf shop and another), a collection of small boutique hotels, and a lovely, uncrowded 4km stretch of beach.
 The beach of Playa Grande is separated from Tamarindo by an estuary.
-The only place you will find a crowd is at main peak surf break, when the waves are good!!
+The only place you will find a crowd is at main peak surf break when the waves are good!!

 Many people say that they wished they stayed in Playa Grande.
 They would have rented a car and headed to Tamarindo a night or two for the nightlife, or to check out the abundant souvenir shops.

 For others, Playa Grande is too quiet.
 It takes an effort to go anywhere else, and can feel remote- so if you like peace and quiet but also to explore, rent a car!

 I would say that you know yourself best- do you like the hustle and bustle of a tourist town?
 If so, Tamarindo might be best for you.